lolsam/ec2-start-stop/README.md

-### Lambda function automation to start/stop ec2 instances
+### Lambda function automation to start & stop ec2 instances

 Summary: use Lambda functions and CloudWatch together to automate the start & stop of ec2 instances at your desired time.
 This will save hundreds of dollars.